 The questioned notion about the developmental sequence was fostered by Fritz Iklé in an article titled Über das Stricken (“About Knitting”), published in 1936 in the Schweizerische Arbeitslehrerinnen-Zeitung (“Swiss Trade Teachers Journal,” vol. 19, nr.
 8).
-He discusses the earlier conflation of fabric with a cross-knit looped structure made with a single eyed needle, now generally regarded as a form of nalbinding, and true knitting.
-However, he characterizes the earliest knitted material as having a twisted-stitch structure.
-The article includes a section on knitting with hook-tipped needles and he draws the conclusion that the use of such tools to produce twisted-stitch stockinette was “apparently the form of knitting that preceded our customary knitting.”
+He discusses the earlier conflation of looped fabric with a cross-knit structure made with a single eyed needle, now generally regarded as a form of nalbinding, and true knitting.
+However, he characterizes the earliest knitted material as having a twisted-loop structure.
+The article includes a section on knitting with hook-tipped needles and he draws the conclusion that the use of such tools to produce twisted-knit stockinette was “apparently the form of knitting that preceded our customary knitting.”

 “The beginning of knitted work from Turkey shows us that hooked needles can also be used to knit open stitches, for which we also have evidence from Arabic graves from the 9th to the 12th centuries…”

 Iklé cites the work of Luise Schinnerer during the 1890s (discussed in detail in the following post), who was the immediate source for several of the ideas that he propagated.
-Their conclusions would less likely have been reflected in the English-language literature if Mary Thomas had not picked up on Iklé’s article in the preparation of Mary Thomas’s Knitting Book from 1938.
+Their conclusions would less likely have been reflected in the English-language literature if Mary Thomas had not picked up on Iklé’s article in the preparation of Mary Thomas’s Knitting Book, from 1938.
 She explicitly credits him as one her informants and appears to have paraphrased the caption of the preceding photograph but misread a pivotal detail in the original German.

 “…a half-finished sock of the 12th century found in a Turkish tomb reveals that the knitter was then working with five hooked needles…”

 Either way, Thomas does not identify the Turkish tomb to which she is referring or substantiate her statement in any other manner.
-It should also be noted that if the Turkish sock illustrated by Iklé were indeed from the 12th century, despite his saying nothing about its age, its ribbing would provide incontrovertible evidence of knit and purl stitching side-by-side at a significantly earlier date than can otherwise be attested.
+It should also be noted that if the Turkish sock illustrated by Iklé were indeed from the 12th century, despite his saying nothing about its age, its ribbing would provide incontrovertible evidence of knitting and purling side-by-side at a significantly earlier date than can otherwise be attested.
 Finding needles in place in work of that age would also be quite sensational.

 Whatever the extent of Thomas’s reliance on Iklé may have been, he provided her with at least one item that is not described in his own text — a knitted fragment in his collection.

 One of the more rigorous recent discussions of Egyptian textiles is found in a presentation of selected objects from the Katoen Natie collection in Antwerp, written by Antoine De Moor, Chris Verhecken-Lammens, and André Verhecken, titled 3500 Years of Textile Art, and published in 2008.
 This includes photographs of a knitted stocking and fragments of three others that were all radiocarbon dated to the Fatamid period.
-The four photos are detailed enough to show open-stitch structures, as can be seen in the full stocking here.
-The decorative pattern of one of the fragments closely resembles that of the Iklé fragment and a close-up detail shows its stitch structure with particular clarity (here in a detail of the detail).
+The four photos are detailed enough to show open-knit structures, as can be seen in the full stocking here.
+The decorative pattern of one of the fragments closely resembles that of the Iklé fragment and a close-up detail shows its stitch structure with particular clarity (here in an excerpted detail of the detail).